dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 }
 ```

-Requesting for the flattened key `connectionStrings:sql` would now understandably return in a 500 HTTP error response with the following body:
+Meanwhile, requesting for the flattened key `connectionStrings:sql` would now return a 500 HTTP error response with the following:

 ```json
 {